-The Town contacted agencies/organizations including those serving the homeless and chronically homeless, disabled individuals/households, the elderly, the ESL population, people living with HIV/AIDS, low-income residents (in and outside the NRSA), veterans, public housing tenants, victims of domestic violence, local businesses, people with substance abuse issues, and those affected by COVID-19.
-These agencies were both local and regional Consultation provided an understanding of Barnstable's housing and community development gaps, especially needs of its low-income citizens.
-The Town notified these agencies when the draft was available and encouraged them to comment during the public comment period.
+The Town consulted with numerous organizations in the development of the Five-Year Consolidated Plan and Annual Action Plan.
+A similar process was used for the development of this PY 2024 Annual Action Plan.
+The Town contacted service agencies and community organizations including those serving the homeless and chronically homeless, disabled individuals/households, the elderly, the ESL population, people living with HIV/AIDS, low-income residents (in and outside the NRSA), veterans, public housing tenants, victims of domestic violence, local businesses, and people with substance abuse issues.
+Both local and regional agencies were included, as well as municipal staff, community partners, and local residents.
+Consultation centered around housing, social services, economic development, and infrastructure needs.